scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/further_filtering.rst

     filtered = RecordsFilter(transformed, fltr)
     df = PandasDFWriter().write(filtered)

-As you can see, we have added a :code:`RecordsFilter` that requires that there is a language, the languages is not multiple languages, and the number of title tokens is less than 30.
+As you can see, we first re-use the transformation we previously developed (lines #2-#7).
+Next, we pass the transformation into a filter that requires that each record has a language, the language is not "multiple languages", and the number of title tokens is less than 30.
+The transformed and filtered data is then stored in a :code:`DataFrame` via the :code:`PandasDFWriter`.
 Let us see what effect this has by adding and running another cell with the following code:

 .. sourcecode:: python

     df

-You will see that this filters the data-set down to 767 rows (75%).
+You will see that this filters the data-set down to 767 rows (which is about 75% of the original data-set).
 The next step is to merge the languages.
 To do that, we need a full list of languages used.
 Add and run a new cell with the following code:

 .. sourcecode:: python

     Counter(df['lang']).most_common()

 We will use the two-letter codes, meaning we need to find mappings for "ger", "und", "deu", "fre", "Deutsch", "pol", "cat", "swe", "lat", "hun", "zxx", and "ita".
-Of these "zxx" actually means that the record has no linguistic content, so we don't need to map, but we do need to filter that.
+Of these "zxx" actually means that the record has no linguistic content, so we don't need to map that, but we do need to filter it.
 Similarly "und" means "undefined", which we should also get rid of.
 Update the code in the read/transform/filter cell to look like this:

 .. sourcecode:: python
     :linenos: